 Note: If you are using the rotary switch to assign a temporary IP address, you may want to leave the door open until you use software to set a permanent IP address.
 After doing so, you can close and seal the window.

-The default setting is 000 as shown above.
+- 4. Carefully close the window making sure that it is properly aligned. - The default setting is 000 as shown above.